Abandonment (legal): Abandonment of easement

-The relinquishment by a nonuser, for a specified period, of some accommodation or right in another's land, such as right-of-way or free access of light and air.
+The relinquishment by a nonuser, for a specified period, of some accommodation or right in another's land, such as right-of-way or free access to light and air.

 Abandonment of domicile

 Occurs when one ceases to reside permanently in a former domicile, coupled with the intention of choosing a new domicile.
 The presumptions which will guide the court in deciding whether a former domicile has been abandoned or not must be inferred from the facts of each individual case.
 In the United States, a tenant is generally understood to have abandoned a property if they have fallen behind in rent and shown a lack of interest in continuing to live there.
 The landlord must then send notice of the intent to seize the property and wait a certain number of days to take action on it.
 How long the landlord has to wait depends on the value of the property.
 The landlord can keep the money up to the costs incurred as a result of the abandonment; the rest must be set aside for the former tenant, should they eventually return.